-A story of the most memorable celebrity I have ever met – Joan Rivers.
+A story about one of the most memorable celebrities I have ever met – Joan Rivers.

 In the late 1970s, I was working at a “fern bar”; the hot new thing, known for featuring lots of greenery and Boston ferns in macrame hangers, fake antiques, and a clientele wearing mostly polyester clothes.
 I had only been bartending there for three months, but had quickly learned the basics of the Hollywood crowd, slinging suggestively named drinks like “sex on the beach” and the “screaming orgasm”.

 I was the owners’ go-to guy, willing to jump in and do anything necessary to help out.
 Building shelves, fixing plumbing, cleaning restrooms, and even waxing his car.
 Then one warm Sunday evening, he sent me over to fill in at a large gay club called Studio One Backlot in West Hollywood.
 Joan Rivers was doing her monthly show, and they needed someone who could crank out drinks.

 Joan loved to work the audience, and, out of what appeared to be hundreds of regulars, she spotted me, standing in the corner on a break.

 “Well,” she said.
 “Aren’t you a pretty boy with your Chuck Norris hair.”